iusztinpaul/energy-forecasting/README.md

 cd <root_dir>
 sh deploy/ml-pipeline.sh
 ```
+**NOTE:** Be sure that are modules are deployed before starting the DAG.
+Otherwise, it won't know how to load them inside the DAG.

 ### Run Server
 Note that the image is hooked to the airflow docker compose command.